-If you want them to grow up with compassion, it is important that you show them the same compassion you have for yourself.
+If you want your children to grow up with compassion, it is important that you show them the same compassion you have for yourself.

 Compassion is not about having sympathy for someone else or feeling sorry for them.
 It is about understanding the suffering of others and wanting to relieve their suffering in any way possible.